MichielNoback/java_gitbook/04_oop/enums.md

         MOLECULAR_WEIGHTS.put(T, 304.2);
     }
     /**
-     * returns the molecular weight of this nucleotide in single-stranded DNA.
+     * returns the molecular weight of this nucleotide in single-stranded DNA, in Daltons.
      * @return molecularWeight
      */
     public double getMolecularWeight() {